 The lateral thoracic artery also goes by the name of the external mammary artery.
-It distributes oxygenated blood to lateral components of the breast and upper thorax.
-Branching from the axillary artery, the lateral thoracic follows the pectoralis minor's lower border.
+It distributes oxygenated blood to lateral regions of the breast and upper thorax.
+Branching off from the axillary artery, the lateral thoracic follows the pectoralis minor muscle’s lower border.
 At the side of the chest, it services the serratus anterior muscle.
-Along the same course, the similarly named lateral thoracic vein runs.
-While the artery delivers oxygenated blood, the vein drains away that blood once it becomes deoxygenated.
-From there, the blood flows into the axillary vein, and eventually, it ends up back at the lungs and heart.
-From there, new oxygen is introduced into the blood stream before it recirculated.
-According to gender, there is a slight anatomical variation with the lateral thoracic artery and surrounding blood vessels.
+The similarly named lateral thoracic vein runs along the same course.
+While the artery delivers oxygenated blood, the vein drains away the blood once it becomes deoxygenated.
+From there, the blood flows into the axillary vein, and eventually it ends up back at the lungs and heart.
+From there, new oxygen is introduced into the blood stream before it is re-circulated.
+Depending on gender, there is a slight anatomical variation with the lateral thoracic artery and surrounding blood vessels.
 Females require a slightly different flow and volume of blood within their chests.
-After all, females possess a much more intricate system of body tissue around their breasts and mammary glands.
+This relates to the fact that females possess a much more intricate system of body tissue within their breasts and mammary glands.
 In men, the region of the chest is mostly muscle tissue.